stephenjwatkins/Slide.js/README.md

 		"img/Lighthouse.jpg"
 	]);

 	// Initialize the slideshow.
-This will actually construct it.
-Useful separation for constructing
-	// and rendering a slideshow.
+This method will actually render the slideshow, displaying the first image.
+Puposely, there is a separation for constructing and rendering the slideshow. slideShow.initialize();
-	slideShow.initialize();

 	// Hooks for previous/next slideshow items